 FREE Calligraphy fonts

-And now let's just into the FREE calligraphy fonts!
+And now let's just get into the FREE calligraphy fonts!
 I’ve separated them by style so it’s easier for you to find the style you are looking for.

-For this roundup, I’m focusing on SCRIPT calligraphy fonts, if you are interested in other styles, just let me know in the comments!
-And If you don’t know the difference between Calligraphy lettering and typography, I wrote this post where I explain all about them and why they are not the same.
+For this roundup, I’m focusing on SCRIPT calligraphy fonts; if you are interested in other styles, just let me know in the comments!
+And if you don’t know the difference between calligraphy lettering and typography, I wrote this post where I explain all about them and why they are not the same.

-Cerilleta by Syahputra: The free version is available in OTF and TTF format, and it's for personal use only, only standard characters are included in the free version.
+Cerilleta by Syahputra: The free version is available in OTF and TTF format, and it's for personal use only; only standard characters are included in the free version.
 It has an oversized o and swashes in the capital glyphs.

-Bitthai Script by Amar Lettering: The free version is available in OTF and TTF format, alternates, and ligatures are not included in the free version, and it's for personal non-commercial use only.
+Bitthai Script by Amar Lettering: The free version is available in OTF and TTF format; alternates and ligatures are not included in the free version, and it's for personal, non-commercial use only.
 This font is perfect for signatures or a project that needs a loose and playful font.

-Charlotte Calligraphy by Aldedesign: The free version is available in OTF format and in regular and slanted versions, the free version is for personal use only, alternates and ligatures are not included in the free version.
-The dots in the i and j have little hearts on them and make this an adorable alternative for wedding invitations and save the dates.
+Charlotte Calligraphy by Aldedesign: The free version is available in OTF format and in regular and slanted versions.
+The free version is for personal use only; alternates and ligatures are not included in the free version.
+The dots in the i and j have little hearts on them and make this an adorable alternative for wedding invitations and save-the-dates.

 Andora by Weape Design: The free version is only in TTF format.
 This font is bolder than most ones I shared before and is an example of a style more similar to “brush calligraphy” or sign painting.
 It's still a wonderful alternative when looking for a vintage look, and it pairs well with most serif and sans-serif fonts.

 Chandrawinata by Zulkhairi M Saleh: The free version is available in OTF, TTF, and WOFF.
-This means that the WOFF version can be used in your blog or website as a web-font.
+This means that the WOFF version can be used in your blog or website as a web font.
 How cool is that?
 Just remember that the free demo version is for personal use only.
 This one also is almost a monoline (same with on upstrokes and downstrokes), but I just love the simple look of it!

 Melinda by Amar Lettering: The free demo version is available in TTF and also in OTF format.
-The uppercases are super lovely and even though there's not much difference in thickness from upstrokes to downstrokes, this font is a great example of modern calligraphy.
+The uppercases are super lovely, and even though there's not much difference in thickness from upstrokes to downstrokes, this font is a great example of modern calligraphy.
 The full version offers a good number of alternates and ligatures that would make any project extra special.

 Signatra by Twicolabs Fontdation: The free version is available in OTF and also in the TTF file format.
 This font is another great example of a brush pen calligraphy effect, and I love how the upstrokes are a little thinner than the other examples of this same style.
 This style, similar to sign painting, is also very versatile when it comes to pairing with other fonts, making it a must-have in any font collection.

-Bernadette by StereoType: The free version only includes the TTF format file and it's for personal non-commercial use only.
+Bernadette by StereoType: The free version only includes the TTF format file, and it's for personal, non-commercial use only.
 Like the other fonts, I shared in this style, Bernadette resembles calligraphy done with a big brush, like the Tombow dual brush pen.
-I love how the lowercase w doesn't fully touch the other letters, it gives it a more “real” feel and the upper loop on the lowercase r is just lovely!
+I love how the lowercase w doesn't fully touch the other letters; it gives it a more “real” feel, and the upper loop on the lowercase r is just lovely!

 Trade Mark by Jroh Creative: The free version is available in OTF file format and has basic multilingual support.
 The full version allows commercial use and includes swatches as well as alternates and ligatures that make it such a fun font to work with.

-Brillyo by Masinong Studio: The free version is available in OTF format and in regular and slanted versions, the free version is for personal use only, alternates and ligatures are not included in the free version.
+Brillyo by Masinong Studio: The free version is available in OTF format and in regular and slanted versions.
+The free version is for personal use only; alternates and ligatures are not included in the free version.
 The dots in the i and j have little hearts on them.

 Want to make your own font?